maxwang096/maxwang096/README.md

 - ➤ I value teamwork and collaboration.
 - ➤ I am a better thinker, innovator, and problem solver.

-I have a big experience in working with United States, Canada, United Kingdom, and European clients.
-My working time is flexible and can work across clients' time zones.

 My Expertise:
 - 👉 Ruby 2+